CTV News Channel

 Learn why farmers do what they do and some other interesting facts about farming and Ontario crops.

 Farmers gathered in Woodstock, Ont. on Tuesday, Sept.
 12, 2017.

 Six by Sixteen aims to get young people into the kitchen, with how-to videos, recipes and source guides.

 Did you know over 7 billion eggs are sold in Canada each year?
 Learn more about what our farmers produce.

-All food in Ontario is grown safely and in an envrionmentally-responsible way, but there are still different ways of doing things.
+All food in Ontario is grown safely, but there are still different ways of doing things.